kat-tax/ult/README.md

 # ULT · The Ultimate Dev Stack

-> One code base for native mobile, native desktop and web!
+> One code base for native mobile, native desktop, and web!

 To create your new app, run `npx ult [project name]`